 - Unflavored popcorn.

 - Dry cereal.

-If your hiccups are stopping you from sleeping, then one of two things is likely happening.
-Either your before-bed meal habits are not very good, or you are stressed at night.
+If your hiccups are stopping you from sleeping, then one of two things is likely happening, either your before-bed meal was too heavy or your stress level is elevated at night.

 If you eat a large meal right before bed, snack in bed, or wake up in the night for snacks, you are probably not eating enough during the day.